-Over 70 witches take over Rock Island campground to support female empowerment
+Over 70 ‘witches’ take over Rock Island campground to support female empowerment

-ROCK ISLAND, Illinois -- Over 70 women went camping at the KOA Campground in Rock Island, Illinois this weekend, October 20,2018, to encourage female empowerment.
-The women are apart of the largest women's organization in the country with a focus on outdoor activities, Sisters on the Fly.
+ROCK ISLAND, Illinois -- Dozens of women, dressed in their Halloween best, went camping at the KOA Campground in Rock Island, Illinois during the weekend of October 20 to encourage female empowerment.
+The women are part of the largest women's organization in the country with a focus on outdoor activities, Sisters on the Fly.

 "Women are learning how to fish," Sisters on the Fly member Pam Fisher said.
 "They learn how to horse back ride, how to camp, how to pull a trailer.
 It's all about women empowerment, with adventures and fun along the way."